sidharth0909/Disaster-relief-fund/Readme.md

-Here's a **professional README file** for your **Disaster Relief Crowdfunding DApp using Blockchain**.
-It includes installation steps, usage, features, and contribution guidelines. 🚀

----

 ## **📌 Disaster Relief Crowdfunding DApp**
 A decentralized web application (DApp) built on **Ethereum** that enables disaster relief crowdfunding. **Admins can create campaigns**, and **anyone can donate** securely using **MetaMask** and **smart contracts**.